-Class 2784 Junk Drawer Robotics

-LEVEL 4: TEAM ROBOTICS PROJECT

-Robot - designed and constructed by 2 or more Class 2785 4-H STEM project members The robot must not be a mere modification of an existing robot kit or plan.
+Class 2783 Remote-Control Operated Robot - designed and constructed by exhibitor from a commercial kit, that is operated by a remote-controlled device Class 2784 Junk Drawer Robotics LEVEL 4: TEA AM ROBOTICS PROJECT Class 2785 Robot - designed and constructed by 2 or more 4-H STEM project members The robot must not be a mere modification of an existing robot kit or plan.
 The robot may be a programmable type that is made from a commercial (purchased) kit.
 This division is designed to encourage teamwork and cooperation among fellow 4-H STEM members.
 As with many high-tech projects today, no one person designs and builds a robot alone.
 It takes the brainstorming, planning, problem solving, and cooperation of an entire team to complete a given robotics project